 - Uptime monitoring

-- Performance reports
+- Performance check

-- Version Control
+- Version Control (Enterprise plan only)

-- 90 minutes of support time
+- 90 minutes support time per month

 - Daily cloud backups